Metaswitch/clearwater-readthedocs/docs/Clearwater_Elastic_Scaling.md

 The core Clearwater nodes have the ability to elastically scale; in other words, you can grow and shrink your deployment on demand, without disrupting calls or losing data.

-This page explains how to use this elastic scaling function when using a deployment created through the [automated](Automated Install) or (manual)[Manual Install] install processes.
+This page explains how to use this elastic scaling function when using a deployment created through the [automated](Automated Install) or [manual](Manual Install) install processes.
 Note that, although the instructions differ between the automated and manual processes, the underlying operations that will be performed on your deployment are the same - the automated process simply uses chef to drive this rather than issuing the commands manually.

 ## Before scaling your deployment